 This page enables you to place landmarks on images associated with a prerecorded data set.
 You can then make measurements of distances and angles between these landmarks, or use the landmarks and curves to help define similar features between surfaces.
 You can also include fiducial landmarks located using a tracked pointer in these measurements.

 The landmarks task can be selected either by using the tabs at the top of the task pages, or by selecting from the task menu, or by selecting the landmarks tool in the toolbar.

 Landmarks can be created by using a pointer attached to a position sensor to locate points in 3D space as described on the pointer task page, and pressing the 'Grab pointer location' button.
-Alternatively, you can just click on locations in the review (top left) or reslice windows after selecting the landmark tool.
+Alternatively, you can just click on locations in the review (top left), reslice or 3D windows after selecting the landmark tool.

-When defining landmarks in any of the reslice visualisations (but not in the review window), the default behaviour is to move the landmark slightly so that it is located at the nearest point in 3D on the nearest frame.
+When defining landmarks in any of the reslice visualisations (but not in the review or 3D windows), the default behaviour is to move the landmark slightly so that it is located at the nearest point in 3D on the nearest frame.
 This frame is then automatically shown in the review window.
 In a normal data set this movement will not be perceptible, unless you define a landmark outside of the recorded data.
 This behaviour can be disabled by un-checking the 'Snap mouse clicks to frames' checkbox.
 Note that if disabled, landmarks can be defined anywhere in space, and hence may not show up on any of the recorded frames, though they will always be displayed in the 3D window.

 All the landmarks you have defined are listed, in alphabetical order, in the box at the top of the landmarks task page.
 In this list, landmark names based on a surface will be preceded by the number of the surface object on which they were defined, followed by a colon.
 Up to three landmarks can be selected using the left mouse button.
 If you select more than three, the least recently selected landmark will be deselected to make way for the new one.